 The facilities of an organisation - including buildings, machinery and equipment - are sometimes referred to as ‘capital’.
 Operations vary greatly in the mix of labour and capital that make up their inputs.
 Highly automated operations depend largely on capital; others rely mainly on labour.

-Please log in so we can save your progress and see when you successfully complete Alison’s free Diploma in Operations Management online course
+Log in to save your progress and obtain a certificate in Alison’s free Diploma in Operations Management online course

-Please sign up so we can save your progress and see when you successfully complete Alison’s free Diploma in Operations Management online course
+Sign up to save your progress and obtain a certificate in Alison’s free Diploma in Operations Management online course